yoko-vicky/yoko-vicky/README.md

 </p>

 <h2 align="center">
-  I am passionate about writing organized programs and codes beautifully to deliver an amazing experience for people. <br>I'm looking for new challenges in remote jobs.<br>
+  I am passionate about writing organized programs and codes beautifully <br>to deliver an amazing experience for people. <br>I'm looking for new challenges in remote jobs.<br>
 </h2>

 <h3>